mauritssilvis/darts/cli/java/README.md

 Additionally, checkouts are not summarized.
 That is, each possible checkout is represented using its own row.
 As a consequence, checkout tables can become very long when many checkouts exist.
-Moreover, the brute-force search method used by the Cartesian checkout finder tends to be slow for scores that require more than 5 darts.
+Moreover, the brute-force search method used by the Cartesian checkout finder tends to be slow for scores that require more than five darts.

 ### 2.2 Print a dartboard